telecomprofi/AI-MCP-assisted-DevOps/README.md

 ## Components

-AI agent with properly configured approved set of MCP servers
+- AI agent with properly configured approved set of MCP servers

-Central company repository with Infra/CI/CD/Security-related compliance requirements (aka as standards and/or metadata, e.g. .md context layer) that used as RAG (Retrieval-Augmented Generation) context
+- Central company repository with Infra/CI/CD/Security-related compliance requirements (aka as standards and/or metadata, e.g. .md context layer) that used as RAG (Retrieval-Augmented Generation) context

-Remote MCP servers that connects AI agentic workflows with upstream APIs (AWS, GitHub) and provide tools, authN/authZ, skills, documentation etc to decrease hallucination and improve autonomy
+- Remote MCP servers that connects AI agentic workflows with upstream APIs (AWS, GitHub) and provide tools, authN/authZ, skills, documentation etc to decrease hallucination and improve autonomy

-RBAC, Audit, Prompt validation proxies or other mechanism of AI agent/MCP server security and governance preventing unwanted or dangerous changes to production artefacts
+- RBAC, Audit, Prompt validation proxies or other mechanism of AI agent/MCP server security and governance preventing unwanted or dangerous changes to production artefacts

+## The Autonomous AI/MCP Self-Service Infrastructure Workflow

+### The Intent:

+A developer prompts the agent: "I need a standard secure PostgreSQL database for a new microservice called 'billing' in staging."
+[1]

+### Context Gathering (MCP):

+The AI Agent uses the Filesystem MCP to find your organization's verified PostgreSQL Terraform module.
+It automatically extracts mandatory variables.
+[1, 2]

+### Drafting & Auto-Tagging:

+The AI writes the configuration.
+It automatically injects the tags (Service: billing, Env: staging, CreatedBy: AI-Platform-Agent) based on the prompt context.

+### Day-1 Observability Injection:

+The AI automatically appends an OpenTelemetry sidecar config or a Datadog monitor resource to the pull request because its system prompt mandates "never deploy databases without an alert metric."

+### Pre-Flight Compliance Check (MCP):

+The AI pipes the draft code through the Compliance MCP Server.
+If Checkov returns a warning (e.g., Database public access not explicitly disabled), the AI catches it, rewrites the code to fix the vulnerability, and tests it again.
+[1]

+### GitOps Execution:

+The AI opens a Clean Pull Request.
+A human platform engineer simply reviews the automated compliance logs and clicks "Merge" to let Atlantis or GitHub Actions deploy it.
+[1]